Local governments clash with the FCC and carriers over 5G

 The borough, home to 8,200 residents, settled with Crown Castle in July.
 Crown Castle agreed to conceal more of its gear and deploy fewer radios, and Doylestown was able to preserve its historic downtown, as well as earn some compensation for the use of the municipality's rights of way.

 The battle serves as a harbinger of the potential clashes between local municipalities and the forces pushing 5G, namely wireless carriers and federal and state authorities.
+This could be a conflict that plays out around the world as communities weigh the cost of having 5G closer to home.
 The friction lies in who has the ultimate authority to grant carriers the permission to hang more cellular radios, which are necessary for 5G service to work.
 Historically, that power has rested with locals.

 At stake is how quickly the carriers will be able to roll out 5G, which promises a huge jump in speed and responsiveness, and the ability to power other forms of technologies, such as streaming augmented and virtual reality.